NStrijbosch/hub-module-notes/docs/sensors.md

 # Sensors

+Below you find a list of all available PU sensors with a table that shows their available modes.
+Moreover, it is possible to send data to some sensor, sample codes are given to demonstrate this.

 ## Ultrasonic Sensor

+__Available modes:__

 |Mode|Name |RAW          |PCT        |SI           |Symbol|Capabilities?       |Datasets|Type|Figures|Decimals|
 |----|-----|-------------|-----------|-------------|------|--------------------|--------|----|-------|--------|
 |0   |DISTL|0.0...2500.0 |0.0...100.0|0.0...250.0  |cm    |\x00\x00\x00\x04\x84|1       |1   |5      |1       |